shenwei356/kmcp/docs/usage.md

 Search sequence against a database

 Attentions:
+  1. Input format should be (gzipped) FASTA or FASTQ from files or stdin.
-  1. A long query sequences may contain duplicated k-mers, which are not removed for short sequences by default.
+  2. A long query sequences may contain duplicated k-mers, which are not removed for short sequences by default.
 You may modify the value of -u/--kmer-dedup-threshold to remove duplicates.
-  2. Input format should be (gzipped) FASTA or FASTQ from files or stdin.
-  3. Increase value of -j/--threads for acceleratation, but values larger than number of CPU cores won't bring extra speedup.
+  3. For long reads or contigs, you should split them in to short reads using "seqkit sliding", e.g., seqkit sliding -s 100 -W 300

 Shared flags between "search" and "profile":
   1. -t/--min-query-cov.
-  2. -n/--keep-top-scores, here it can reduce the output size, while it does not effect the speed.
   3. -N/--name-map.

 Special attentions:
-  1. The values of tCov and jacc only apply for single size of k-mer.
+  1. The values of tCov and jacc in result only apply for single size of k-mer.

+Performance tips:
+  1. Increase value of -j/--threads for acceleratation, but values larger than number of CPU cores won't bring extra speedup.
+  2. Use --low-mem for database larger than RAM, but the searching would be very very slow for a large number of queries.

 Usage:
   kmcp search [flags]